gvwilson/thirdbit/src/talks/to-dont/index.md

 -   Does this help them write better code?

 -   Does this help them use genAI coding assistants more effectively?

 ---

+## Speaking of Which…

+-   Working programmers spend more time debugging than writing new code

+-   But there are only a handful of books on the topic

+-   And no English-language university offers an undergraduate course in debugging

+    -   Less than 10% of undergraduates routinely use a breakpointing debugger

+--

+-   (How) can we teach debugging?

+-   What else can we use classes on systematic debugging to teach?

+-   *How can we tell if it's making a difference?*

+---